theCityCR/ICS-11-Culminating-Project/README.md

 * Focus timer

 ### Technology
 We plan on using Webstorm for Javascript, HTML and CSS.
 We also plan on using GitHub to share our code and make it easy to work remotely.
+Our project is compatible with any browser that supports HTML, Javascript and CSS.

 ### Detailed Plan
 There are many things this program can do.
 This program has a scheduling and general productivity app.
 This app will have three features.
 The first is a scheduling feature.
 This schedule can help students and teachers keep track of their school and personal schedules, as well as remind users when the event is almost happening.